Skip to content

 :J open_pr --list " Select bookmark from all and open PR

-:J bookmark create/move/delete
+:J bookmark create/move/delete/track/forget

 :J # This will use your defined default command